Uranium Dioxide SDS

 The route of entry of UO2 into the body, which is potentially most serious, and is also most likely if exposure is accidental, is through inhalation.

-Facilities, which use radioactive materials such as uranium, must examine their operations for occupational hazards including chemical toxicity, radiation exposure, and radioactive contamination.
-Operations which have the potential for producing airborne particulate or powdered uranium materials must be conducted only in HEPA filtered fume hoods or HEPA filtered glove boxes and monitored by CAAM or personal sampler as appropriate.
-When airborne contamination is possible, personnel in the airborne contamination area must be provided with appropriate protective gear including eye protection and respirators with high-efficiency particulate filters or self-contained air supply.
+Facilities that use radioactive materials such as uranium must examine their operations for occupational hazards including chemical toxicity, radiation exposure, and radioactive contamination.
+Operations that have the potential for producing airborne particulate or powdered uranium materials must be conducted only in HEPA-filtered fume hoods or HEPA-filtered glove boxes and monitored by CAAM or personal sampler as appropriate.
+Personnel in the airborne contamination area must be provided with appropriate protective gear, including eye protection and respirators with high-efficiency particulate filters or self-contained air supply when airborne contamination is possible.

-Facilities and laboratories, which use, or handle uranium materials must develop safety programs which have been approved by appropriate regulatory bodies and include emergency and accident response procedures.
+Facilities and laboratories that use or handle uranium materials must develop safety programs approved by appropriate regulatory bodies, including emergency and accident response procedures.
 Personnel who work with radioactive materials must pass appropriate training in handling procedures.
 Trained radiation safety personnel must be on call during all procedures, which have the potential for harm to personnel or facility assets.

 Uranium is a radioactive material, which decays primarily by emission of alpha particles and gamma radiation.
 Beta radiation is emitted by uranium decay products, which are present in most uranium materials.
 Alpha particles are not highly penetrating; the outer skin layer protects internal tissues from damage due to an external source of alpha particles.
-However, alpha radiation can be extremely dangerous to cells immediately adjacent to the source of radiation.
+However, alpha radiation can be immediately dangerous to cells adjacent to the radiation source.
 Therefore, extreme care should be taken to avoid inhalation, ingestion, or contact with an open wound or sore.
-Facilities which handle uranium must evaluate the potential for harmful exposure to radiation and shield workers to comply with ALARA (As Low as Reasonably Achievable) requirements.
+Facilities that handle uranium must evaluate the potential for harmful exposure to radiation and shield workers to comply with ALARA (As Low as Reasonably Achievable) requirements.

 Care should be taken to prevent accidental ingestion of uranium materials.
-Protective clothing, including lab coats or disposable coveralls and safety glasses or goggles, must be worn.
-When operations are such that splashing, splattering, or other types of contamination may occur, users should wear disposable gloves and shoe covers.
-Solids and solutions should not be allowed to contact eyes, skin, or clothing.
+Protective clothing such as lab coats or disposable coveralls, along with safety glasses or goggles, must be worn.
+When operations may cause splashing, splattering, or contamination, disposable gloves, and shoe covers should be worn.
+Solids and solutions must not come into contact with eyes, skin, or clothing.

-Personnel who could become contaminated by uranium materials should wash and monitor their hands before touching their face, personal clothing, eyeglasses, pens, laboratory notebooks, or laboratory instruments or equipment.
-Surfaces, which could become contaminated, must be cleaned, and monitored for radioactive contamination on a regular basis.
-Personnel should not eat, drink, smoke, chew gum, apply cosmetics, or perform any other action which could lead to inhalation or ingestion of radioactive materials while within a room or area in which such materials have been stored or used.
+Personnel who could become contaminated by uranium materials should wash and monitor their hands before touching their face, clothing, eyeglasses, pens, laboratory notebooks, or laboratory instruments or equipment.
+Surfaces that could become contaminated must be cleaned and monitored for radioactive contamination regularly.
+Personnel should not eat, drink, smoke, chew gum, apply cosmetics, or perform any other action that could lead to inhalation or ingestion of radioactive materials while within a room or area in which such materials have been stored or used.

 Ventilation: